These vegan lemon poppy seed muffins are better than the coffeehouse. Make and freeze leftovers for anytime you need a quick snack or breakfast to go!

 Prepare Sprinkle Topping (Optional)

-- Mix 1/4 cup sugar with 1 tbsp lemon zest.
+- Mix ¼ cup sugar with 1 tablespoon lemon zest.
 Set aside.

 Vegan Lemon Poppy Seed Muffins